mnlawler/gitops-demo/README.md

 ### Other documentation

-A great repository for reference examples of a substainial number of base operators: https://github.com/redhat-canada-gitops/catalog
+A great repository for reference examples of a substantial number of base operators: https://github.com/redhat-canada-gitops/catalog

 RedHat Openshift 4.7 GitOps Documentation: